davenaylor/postie/readme.txt

   class="attachment" /&gt;&lt;/a&gt;&lt;div
 class='imagecaption'&gt;{CAPTION}&lt;/div&gt;&lt;/div&gt;

-    * {IMAGE} gets replaced with the path to the full-size image
+    * {IMAGE} gets replaced with the url to the full-size image
-    * {THUMBNAIL} gets replaced with the path to the thumbnail image
+    * {THUMBNAIL} gets replaced with the url to the thumbnail image
+    * {FILENAME} gets replaced with the absolute path to the full-size image
     * {CAPTION} gets replaced with the caption you specified (if any)

 * Rotation - if you include the text